nmeaney/es6-notes/es6_destructuring.md

 ### Function Parameter Destructuring

-Function Parameter destructuring maps from a single function argument into multiple variables.
+Function Parameter Destructuring maps from a single function argument (e.g. an Object) into multiple variables in the function.

 ```js
 // Map from input Object Properties to individual variables